AuroraLHT/cryspnet/README.md

     pip install jupyterlab
 ```

- is used to generate material descriptor.
-To install:

 ## Usage

 Input requirement: The input would be stored in a csv like file with
 a column name called formula.

-Here is an example of running prediction on formula listed in [demo.csv](https://github.com/auroralht/crystinn/demo/demo.csv)
+Here is an example of running prediction on formula listed in [demo.csv](https://github.com/AuroraLHT/cryspnet/tree/master/demo)
 ```bash
     cd cryspnet
     python predict.py -i demo/demo.csv -o output/output.csv